Chinakhov, Merzlikins lead Blue Jackets past Hurricanes 6-0 - WHIZ News

 The Hurricanes were shut out for the first time this season.

+“It started right from the first shift.
+We had a high compete level,” Columbus coach Brad Larsen said.
+“We did a lot of good things to keep the danger away.”

-Carolina goalie Frederik Andersen gave up four goals on 32 shots before being pulled after Laine and Chinakhov scored in a 32-second span early in the third period.
+Carolina goalie Frederik Andersen gave up four goals on 32 shots before being pulled after Laine and Chinakhov scored 32 seconds apart early in the third period.

+The Hurricanes were playing only their fifth game since Dec.
+18. They had a scheduled game Tuesday night at Philadelphia postponed after traveling there a day earlier.

+“We weren’t sharp or we weren’t going to be lights out, but that was not good,” Hurricanes coach Rod Brind’Amour said.
+“Not a good effort by pretty much everybody.”

 Bemstrom got his first goal of the season for the only first-period scoring.
 Chinakhov’s breakaway resulted in the only scoring in the second as the Blue Jackets were on their way to just their second win in their last six games.